The Net Benefit of Real Estate Investors – $9 Billion!…

 The college dorms of the past are aging, and post secondary institutions don’t necessarily see a profitable future for themselves in dorm management.
 Traditionally, dorms were built and maintained solely to house those in their freshman year.

 Today, huge student housing communities are being built to accommodate hundreds of thousands of students regardless of when they’ll graduate.
 That’s market expansion.

-The header graphic above is from American College Campus’s U Club on Woodward in Tallahasse Florida.
+The header graphic above is from American College Campus’s U Club on Woodward in Tallahassee Florida.
 Kind of jolts your understanding of student poverty and housing desperation.

 Under Pressure: Students Left out in the Cold